mikkurogue/dagger/README.md

  - code boilerplate library
    - in `~/dagger/boilerplates/<language>/generated_boilerplate_name.<lang extensoin>` have a set of simple boilerplates like React components, Go main files etc. This idea is still in super infancy

-## How to install

-`brew tap mikkurogue/mikkurogue`

-Once you've added the tap, you may now install the dagger package.

-`brew install mikkurogue/mikkurogue/dagger`

-note: i know the naming scheme sucks, I'll fix it one day (soon tm)

-Once this is installed, you can now simply run the cli in the terminal:
-`dagger`.

 Happy stabbin' (heh get it, cause dagger)!